 Vice President for Student Development and Enrollment Services

-UCF is offering a waiver of the out-of-state fees for spring 2018 for newly enrolled students from PR and the USVI.
+UCF is offering a waiver of the out-of-state fees through spring 2019 for newly enrolled students from PR and the USVI.
+If you and your family moved to Florida following the hurricane, you may need to submit additional documentation to receive the waiver.

 In order to be considered for admission, you must apply to UCF through our online application.
 Select “mail in payment” to submit your application; the $30 application fee will be automatically waived for students from Puerto Rico and the USVI.